cedricms/database-version-controle-demo/README.md

 # database-version-controle-demo
 A basic setup to demo solutions such as DbMaintain, Liquibase, or Flyway

+## Technical dependencies
+As is, the project runs on Java 8.
+Depending on the solutions, it may be needed to upgrade the version.

 ## Quick start
 ### Building the image
 `./buildDockerImage.sh`